mangoseller/ParameterPGD/README.md

-# Inducing Abstention in Arithmetic Neural Networks with Parameter Based-PGD
+# Inducing Robust Abstention in Arithmetic Neural Networks with Parameter Based-PGD

 This repository explores an experimental approach to training neural networks that can reliably abstain from making predictions in pre-defined invalid cases.
 Using a simple arithmetic task as a testbed, I investigate whether parameter-based Projected Gradient Descent (**PGD**) can help models learn robust abstention behavior.
 Initial results suggest that models trained with parameter-based _PGD_ show improved robustness to noise when abstaining, maintaining `~20%` recall even under extreme noise conditions where baseline models fail completely.
-While this work is preliminary and conducted on a simplified domain, it provides an interesting direction for future exploration of training techniques that could help AI systems recognize and avoid invalid or potentially harmful outputs.
+While this experiment is conducted on a heavily simplified domain, it provides a direction for future exploration of training techniques that could help AI systems recognize and avoid incorrect or potentially harmful outputs and actions.

 ## Parameter-Based PGD vs Standard PGD
 Traditional _PGD_ (Projected Gradient Descent) in adversarial training typically perturbs input features (e.g. pixels in an image) to find adversarial examples.
 In contrast, **parameter-based** _PGD_ directly modifies the model's _parameters_ during training to identify configurations that produce undesired outputs, then uses this gradient information to actively push the model's parameters away from these problematic states and toward more robust configurations.
 For this arithmetic task, this means finding parameter states that fail to abstain on invalid computations and using that information to reinforce reliable abstention behavior.
 While standard _PGD_ is used to generate adversarial examples which are then included in training data to help models resist similar attacks (e.g. [adversarial suffix attacks](https://arxiv.org/pdf/2411.14133)), parameter-based _PGD_ directly guides parameter updates to establish and maintain desired behavior.